AntQua/Predicting_Taxi_Tips_NYC/README.md

 Key visualizations from the exploratory data analysis (EDA) are also included in the project to highlight relationships between key features and tipping behavior.

+## Project Structure

+The project is divided into several key phases, with each phase stored in its respective folder.
+Below is a breakdown of the tasks included in each step of the project:

+### 1. **Project Proposal Tasks**

+- **Gathering information**: Notes from the last executive meeting at Automatidata were reviewed to identify the project goals and deliverables.
+- **Assigning PACE stages**: Tasks were categorized into the PACE (Planning, Analysis, Construction, Execution) framework to streamline project management.
+- **Organizing milestones**: Each task was assigned a milestone to track progress.
+- **Creating a project proposal**: A formal proposal was developed for the executive team’s approval, outlining the scope, timeline, and deliverables for the project.

+### 2. **Understand the Data Tasks**

+- **Loading and exploring the data**: The New York City TLC dataset was loaded into Python, where initial exploration helped identify key variables and data characteristics.
+- **Custom functions**: Specific functions were written to clean, organize, and preprocess the dataset, ensuring it was suitable for further analysis.
+- **Building a dataframe**: A well-structured dataframe was created to facilitate exploratory data analysis and modeling.
+- **Executive summary**: A concise executive summary was produced to provide Automatidata with a clear understanding of the dataset’s structure, quality, and potential insights.

+### 3. **Exploratory Data Analysis (EDA) Tasks**

+- **Loading and exploring the data**: Reiterating the importance of understanding the dataset, additional exploration was conducted using Python to uncover relationships between variables.
+- **Custom functions for EDA**: New functions were developed to visualize data trends, such as the relationship between fare amounts, trip distances, and tipping behavior.
+- **Building a dataframe**: The final cleaned dataframe was optimized for further analysis.
+- **Executive summary**: An executive summary was created for internal stakeholders, detailing key findings from the EDA, such as correlations and outliers in the data.

+### 4. **Statistical Tests Tasks**

+- **Descriptive statistics**: Basic statistical metrics were computed to summarize the data, such as mean, median, and standard deviation of taxi tips, trip distances, and fares.
+- **Hypothesis testing**: Statistical tests were conducted to examine significant relationships within the dataset, such as whether the trip distance impacts tip amounts.
+- **Executive summary**: The results of the statistical tests were summarized for Automatidata’s data team before sharing them with external stakeholders.

+### 5. **Regression Modeling Tasks**

+- **Descriptive statistics**: Similar to the statistical tests step, basic statistical metrics were calculated to assess the regression model inputs.
+- **Regression model**: A linear regression model was developed to predict taxi tips based on features such as fare amount, distance, and payment type.
+- **Executive summary**: A summary of the regression model’s performance, including key evaluation metrics such as R-squared and Mean Squared Error (MSE), was provided for Automatidata’s internal review.

+### 6. **Machine Learning Models Tasks**

+- **Random forest model**: A machine learning model, specifically a random forest, was built to improve prediction accuracy compared to the linear regression model.
+- **Executive summary**: A detailed summary of the model’s performance, including feature importance and accuracy metrics, was created for Automatidata’s internal team before the final results were shared with the client.

 ## Modeling and Evaluation

 This project employs various statistical and machine learning techniques, including: